LiyrAstroph/MICA2/docs/getting_started.rst

     Note that in some cases, the package **hwloc** is not automatically installed when installing mpich.
 One needs to install it and its development package **hwloc-devel** to use mpi.

+    There is another popular MPI library `OpenMPI <https://www.open-mpi.org/>`_.
+If one sticks to OpenMPI, make sure to use the same
+    MPI library between compiling and running MICA.

   * **GSL** --- the GNU Scientific Library, downloaded at http://www.gnu.org/software/gs

   * **LAPACKE** --- the C-interface of LAPACK, downloaded at http://www.netlib.org/lapack/